z2015034/pitwall-docs-en/overview/features.md

 This will provide an instant access to obtain what you need instead of manually opening a browser, switching one tool to another, adjusting the time range of the dashboard back to the time of an alert.
 The process is defined in the Studio without making any changes to your current tools.

-&#x20;

 <figure><img src="../.gitbook/assets/image (46).png" alt=""><figcaption><p>Alert in Slack</p></figcaption></figure>

 ## Browser Extension

 Browser extension gives you an ability to run a research using a text in the browser as a key.
 This lightweight lookup tool saves your time of manual look up(s) of variety of data.
-For example :&#x20;
+For example :

 * DevOps
-  * Tracing data for a specific application performance.&#x20;
+  * Tracing data for a specific application performance.
 * Security
   * IP reputation
   * Malware site check